 Social care - direct payments

-Anybody who has been assessed as needing help from Adult Social Care has a right to be considered for direct payments.
+Anybody who has been assessed as needing help from Adult Social Care or the Disabled Children's Team has a right to be considered for direct payments.
 These people include:

-Direct payments are paid directly to the person.
+Direct payments are paid directly to the person or their nominee who can receive the money on behalf of the person who needs care and support.
 These payments are designed to give people more freedom and independence over how money is used to provide support.

 How is the amount I receive calculated?